2020 Mazda CX-30 vs 2020 Mazda CX-5

 The ability to compete in both economy and luxury classes has given Mazda the unique ability to market their vehicles to a wider range of customers, resulting in a wider reach and ultimately, increased sales.
 The “new Mazda” is more upscale than ever before, more affordable than other luxury vehicles, and still competes with the highest selling brands such as Honda, Toyota, Ford, and Chevrolet.

-The mix of luxury and affordability place Mazda’s in a unique class occupied by only one or two other vehicles.
-No other brand has their entire line-up placed in such a category.
+The mix of luxury and affordability place Mazda’s vehicles in a unique class occupied by only one or two other vehicles.
+No other brand directly competes in this

-Mazda has imparted space as a major role in their modern vehicle development.
-The new Kodo design language means nothing without the crucial role of space, both perceived and actual.
-When melding human and machine, proper use of space is what creates an environment that is conducive to connecting to the vehicle.
+Mazda made space a key component of their modern vehicle development.
+The new Kodo design language uses space both perceived and actual, to create an environment that melds human and machine into one.
 Mazda took this mentality and maximized it to create vehicles that encourage driver engagement, as well as practicality of use.

 The Mazda CX-30’s overall length is slightly smaller than the CX-5, ringing in at 173 inches versus the CX-5’s 179.1 inches.